What is customer intelligence?

 Measure impact: Track how customer intelligence improves conversion rates, pipeline velocity, and win rates to refine your approach.

 Customer intelligence only matters if it's actionable and accurate.
-Validated phone numbers, firmographic fit, decision-maker identification, funding signals—these data points must trigger workflows, not sit in a database.
+Validated phone numbers, firmographic fit, decision-maker identification, and funding signals must trigger workflows, not sit in a database.

 The goal is operationalization.
 Intelligence that surfaces in your CRM, powers account scoring, and triggers personalized outreach moves pipeline.
 Intelligence that sits unused doesn't.